kudulab/docker-golang-dojo/README.md

   * https://github.com/golang/go/wiki/GOPATH
   * https://github.com/golang/go/wiki/GithubCodeLayout

+This is not very compliant with [Dojo](https://github.com/ai-traders/dojo) conventions, because it expects to have single environment for multiple projects, while dojo is about having a specific environment for each project.

-In this IDE docker image we always set `GOPATH=/ide/work` and provide proper directory layout.
+This image works around it anyway.
+We always set `GOPATH=/dojo/work` and provide proper directory layout.

 You have 2 options here:
-  1. keep 1 Idefile for many golang projects.
+  1. keep 1 Dojofile for many golang projects.
 Your workspace will look like that:
   ```
   .git/
   bin/